 I am involved with several local Arthritis Foundation events, and I am also an Arthritis Ambassador.
 I have attended the National Juvenile Arthritis Conference twice, and I am hoping to go again this summer.
 Connecting with other people living with chronic illnesses is extremely important to me.

-Besides learning to live with my autoimmune disease, I am busy being a first-year college student, volunteering, going to church, and hanging out with my friends.
-I am completing a double undergraduate degree in public health and history at Tulane University.
-I enjoy tutoring, writing a cappella arrangements, keeping up with this blog, sending cards in the mail, and drinking smoothies.
+Besides learning to live with my autoimmune disease, I am busy being getting ready to start my second year of college, volunteering, going to church, and hanging out with my friends.
+I spent my freshman year at Tulane University, but am transferring to UNC Chapel Hill for the next three years as a result of severe medical difficulties I experienced in New Orleans.
+If you look down and to your left, you'll find that the featured post is about that decision and process.
+I enjoy tutoring, writing a cappella arrangements, making spreadsheets, keeping up with this blog, playing the piano, sending cards in the mail, and making aesthetically-pleasing smoothie bowls.

-I am a 2-year vegan and a 10-year vegetarian; eating at the bottom of the food chain is something I have become passionate about.
+I am a 2.5-year vegan and an 11-year vegetarian; eating at the bottom of the food chain is something I have become passionate about.
 I have been called a "bleeding heart," and that's a label I embrace, because I think a lot of what is lacking from the world is empathy.

-If you have any questions about me, about rheumatoid arthritis, or about my blog, feel free to comment or reach out to me privately (firstname.lastname@example.org).
+If you have any questions about me, about rheumatoid arthritis, or about my blog, or if you are just seeking some support, feel free to comment or reach out to me privately (email@example.com).
 I can't wait to get to know you - thank you for visiting my blog!